Paul Tagliabue: Personal life

+Tagliabue was a member of the Leadership Now Project (LNP), which later warned about the "threats posed by a second term of Donald Trump".
+On July 5, 2024, Tagliabue and 167 other LNP members signed a letter urging Joe Biden to end his 2024 re-election bid.

+Death

+On November 9, 2025, Tagliabue died at his home in Chevy Chase, Maryland, of heart failure and complications from Parkinson's disease.

 Awards

 Tagliabue won the 1992 Eagle Award from the United States Sports Academy.
-The Eagle Award is the Academy's highest international honor and was awarded to Tagliabue for his significant contributions to international sport.

-On January 15, 2020 Tagliabue was elected to the Pro Football Hall of Fame Centennial Class of 2021.
+The Eagle Award is the academy's highest international honor and was awarded to Tagliabue for his significant contributions to international sport.
+He received the Teddy Roosevelt Award from the NCAA in 2007.
+On January 15, 2020, Tagliabue was elected to the Pro Football Hall of Fame Centennial Class of 2021.
+He received honorary degrees from St. Peter's College, Colgate University, and Northeastern University.